grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 }
 ```

 This stage uses the `log_line` value in the extracted map to set the actual log line that is forwarded to Loki.
-Rather than sending the entire JSON blob to Loki, we are only sending `original_log_line["log"]["message"]`, along with some labels that we attached.
+Rather than sending the entire JSON blob to Loki, you are only sending `original_log_line["log"]["message"]`, along with some labels that you attached.

 This stage does not modify the extracted map.

 ## Putting it all together

-Now that we have all of the pieces, let's run the {{< param "PRODUCT_ROOT_NAME" >}} and send some logs to it.
+Now that you have all of the pieces, let's run the {{< param "PRODUCT_ROOT_NAME" >}} and send some logs to it.
 Modify `config.river` with the config from the previous example and start the {{< param "PRODUCT_ROOT_NAME" >}} with:

 ```bash
 /path/to/agent run config.river